 Keep Track of All Documents

 Make sure to obtain a copy of all documents relating to the accident.
-This includes the police report (inquiries can be made here), medical reports, prescriptions and important paperwork from insurance companies.
+This includes the police report, medical reports, prescriptions and important paperwork from insurance companies.
 These documents are useful pieces of evidence that may contribute to the success of your claim.

 Seek Legal Assistance